rowland007/Cyber-Playbook/docs/glossary.md

 ## D

+- **Data** - Distinct pieces of digital information that have been formatted in a specific way.
 - **Data-at-rest** - Inactive data stored in any form (for example, on hard drives or in offsite cloud backup).
 Data at rest is in a stable state, not currently being transmitted across a network or actively being read or being used by any application (Saltzer & Schroeder, 1975).
 - **Data-in-motion** - Data that is currently traveling across a network or has been accessed by computer’s RAM ready to be read, updated, or processed (Saltzer & Schroeder, 1975).
 - **Data-in-use** - Data that is actively being generated, updated, viewed or erased.
 It also includes data being viewed by users accessing it through various endpoints.
 (Saltzer & Schroeder, 1975).